wifiuk/AWS_SOCAT_PORT_FORWARD/README.md

-Before you start you will need a few things
+==Before you start you will need a few things==

 sudo apt install socat

 sudo snap install aws-cli --classic

-Then you need to confifure AWS CLI (https://docs.aws.amazon.com/cli/latest/userguide/aws-cli.pdf)
+==Then you need to confifure AWS CLI== (https://docs.aws.amazon.com/cli/latest/userguide/aws-cli.pdf)

 aws configure

-You will need to edit the XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX in the script to your own information such as
+==You will need to edit the XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX in the script to your own information such as==

 --group-ids XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX (replace XXXXXX with your own firewall sg from AWS console)